 If you are new to low-carb baking, I recommend you visit our post on keto baking tips so that you can understand how these ingredients work.

-I love creating keto recipes for you all to enjoy which taste like the real thing without worrying about having too many grams of carbs.
+I love creating keto recipes for you all to enjoy that taste like the real thing without worrying about having too many grams of carbs.

 I sure hope you will give this recipe for keto high-fiber bread a try.
 In fact, we have a whole collection of keto high-fiber recipes that you should check out!